kopuskopecik/portfolio-blog/README.md

 # My Blog and Portfolio
 This website contains more than 500 topics and 1000 examples about Python for Turkish and English, its modules and packages.
 It can be also deployed automatically by using Jenkins and Github-hook.
-Additionally It can be monitorized by using Promethous and Grafana.
+Additionally Requests, responses, requests to databases  can be monitorized by using Promethous and Grafana.
+Logs can be also seen for the backend and portfolio using promtail and loki.

 ## Used Technologies